EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 Writing a *default* method implementation in an interface is very similar to writing a regular method implementation, with the main different being the keyword `default` in the method header.
 We are allowed to call other methods defined in the interface, even if those methods have no method implementation.

-The following is an example of an interface for two dimensional points in the Euclidean plane.
+The following is an example of an interface for two-dimensional points in the Euclidean plane.

 ```java
     public interface Point2D